petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/managing-metadata/defining-metadata-sets.md

 | Link to Page       | Link to another page in the same site.                              |
 | Separator          | Add a separator to organize the content.                            |

+!!! note
+    Starting in Liferay 7.4, the Rich Text field in metadata sets uses CKEditor as the only WYSIWYG editor.

 Once saved, the new Metadata Set can be accessed and selected when creating or editing Document Types.
 See [Defining Document Types](./defining-document-types.md) or more information.

 ## Editing Metadata Sets